 Whenever a tool is run in a script, an ArcGIS license is required.
 Tools from ArcGIS extensions, such as the ArcGIS Spatial Analyst extension, require an additional license for that extension.
 If the necessary licenses are not available, a tool fails and returns error messages.
 For example, if you install with a Desktop Basic license, and you attempt to run a tool that requires a Desktop Standard or Desktop Advanced license, the tool fails.

 Every tool checks to ensure it has the appropriate license.
 If it doesn't have what's required, it fails.
-To guard against the situation of executing partially through and failing, you can perform a check at the top of your script and fail immediately.
-The CheckExtension function can be used to evaluate if you are licensed for a particular extension, and the CheckProduct function can be used to evaluate if you are licensed for a particular product level.
+To guard against the situation of running partially through and failing, you can perform a check at the top of your script and fail immediately.
+Use the CheckExtension function to evaluate if you are licensed for a particular extension, and use the CheckProduct function to evaluate if you are licensed for a particular product level.